Our Services: Delaware Hospice

 Referral to community resources

 Sometimes seriously ill individuals need help with basic things, such as food or transportation.
-When such a need is identified, the Transitions coordinator might help that person connect with a community agency such as Meals on Wheels, or a shuttle service.
+When such a need is identified, the coordinator might help that person connect with a community agency such as Meals on Wheels, or a shuttle service.

 Return to top